Australia: The Land Where Time Began

 There would also have been broken tongues of land jutting out from northwestern Australia and from Joseph Bonaparte Gulf on the east.
 Between the outer islands and the tongues of land there were stop-overs at Ashmore Reef, Cartier Islet and Maurice and Thoubadour Shoals.

-The only other non-flying animals to reach Australia from the oriental faunal region were dingoes, which came across with the Aborigines, and rats and mice.
+The only other non-flying animals to reach Australia from the oriental faunal region were dingoes, which came across with the Aboriginal People, and rats and mice.
 The latter 2 could have travelled by rafts of tree trunks, etc. from the Asian area.

 So far the earliest occupation site in Tasmania dates to a bit more than 35,000 BP.
 At least 4 other sites, Nunamira, ORS 7, Palewardia Walana Lanala, and Bone Cave, all have dates of 30,000 BP or more.
 No doubt there would have been occupation sites on the now-submerged land bridge that could be even older.